Cray-HPE/docs-csm/install/create_switch_metadata_csv.md

     - hH : where "H" is the slot number in the cabinet (height)
     - sS : where "S" is the horizontal space number'

-3. Each leaf switch will follow this format: `xXcCwW`:
+3. Each leaf-bmc switch will follow this format: `xXcCwW`:

     - xX : where "X" is the River cabinet identification number (the figure above is "3000")
     - cC : where "C" is the chassis identification number.
 This should be "0".